Sairyss/domain-driven-hexagon/README.md

 Domain Events may be useful for creating an [audit log](https://en.wikipedia.org/wiki/Audit_trail) to track all changes to important entities by saving each event to the database.
 Read more on why audit logs may be useful: [Why soft deletes are evil and what to do instead](https://jameshalsall.co.uk/posts/why-soft-deletes-are-evil-and-what-to-do-instead).

 All changes done by Domain Events (or by anything else) across multiple aggregates in a single process should be saved in a single database transaction to maintain consistency.
-Patterns like [Unit of Work](https://java-design-patterns.com/patterns/unit-of-work/) or similar can help with that.
+Wrapping an entire flow in a transaction or using patterns like [Unit of Work](https://java-design-patterns.com/patterns/unit-of-work/) or similar can help with that.

-**Note**: this project uses custom implementation for publishing Domain Events.
-Reason for not using [Node Event Emitter](https://nodejs.org/api/events.html) or packages that offer an event bus (like [NestJS CQRS](https://docs.nestjs.com/recipes/cqrs)) is that they don't offer an option to `await` for all events to finish, which is useful when making all events a part of a transaction.
-Inside a single process either all changes done by events should be saved, or none of them in case if one of the events fails.

 There are multiple ways on implementing an event bus for Domain Events, for example by using ideas from patterns like [Mediator](https://refactoring.guru/design-patterns/mediator) or [Observer](https://refactoring.guru/design-patterns/observer).